official-stockfish/Stockfish/Readme.md

 [![Build Status](https://travis-ci.org/official-stockfish/Stockfish.svg?branch=master)](https://travis-ci.org/official-stockfish/Stockfish)
 [![Build Status](https://ci.appveyor.com/api/projects/status/github/official-stockfish/Stockfish?svg=true)](https://ci.appveyor.com/project/mcostalba/stockfish)

-Stockfish is a free UCI chess engine derived from Glaurung 2.1.
+ McCain, a UCI chess playing engine derived from Stockfish and Glaurung 2.1.
 It is not a complete chess program and requires some UCI-compatible GUI (e.g. XBoard with PolyGlot, eboard, Arena, Sigma Chess, Shredder, Chess Partner or Fritz) in order to be used comfortably.
-Read the documentation for your GUI of choice for information about how to use Stockfish with it.
+Read the documentation for your GUI of choice for information about how to use McCain with it.

 This version of Stockfish supports up to 512 cores.
 The engine defaults to one search thread, so it is therefore recommended to inspect the value of the *Threads* UCI parameter, and to make sure it equals the number of CPU cores on your computer.

-This version of Stockfish has support for Syzygybases.
+This version of McCain has support for Syzygybases.

 ### Files

-This distribution of Stockfish consists of the following files:
+This distribution of McCain consists of the following files:

   * Readme.md, the file you are currently reading.